volny/creative-theme-jekyll/README.md

 ## TODO

 ### General
+- [x] Update old/deprecated packages.
-- [ ] Activities: style should be calculater, not imported from markdown
+- [x] Activities: style should be calculated, not imported from markdown
 - [ ] Generate a sitemap.xml for better indexing:
 	- https://support.google.com/webmasters/answer/189077?hl=en
 	- https://www.sylvaindurand.org/making-jekyll-multilingual/
-- [ ] Navigation bar: not so wide, current index not visible enough
+- [ ] Navigation bar: not so wide, current index not visible enough (improved with new creative?)
-- [ ] CSS / JS: use cdn instead of imported packages
-- [ ] Update old/deprecate packages.
+- [ ] Update Bootstrap / Creative

 ### Map
 - [ ] Add a new section to show a map location